Physics-50/Module-3/docs/week1.md

 The above image shows a schematic of the driver used in our circuit “L298N Motor Drive Controller Board.”
 This board is actually able to drive two devices with outputs A and B. We will only be using one in our circuit.
 “PS OUTPUT(+)” is the connection to the positive power supply output and “PS GND” is the power supply ground.

-Connect one end of a BNC cable to the FG output.
-Plug the other end into the “FG” input on the case of the levitator as shown below.
-Do not connect the power supply.

-<img class="wp-image-1588 size-full" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/09/levitator-back.png" alt="" width="469" height="327">

-The above image shows the back of the levitator.
+The image below shows the back of the levitator.
 The inputs for both the function generator and power supply are highlighted.
 There should already be BNC cables attached to both of these in your apparatus.

+<img class="wp-image-1588 size-full" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/09/levitator-back.png" alt="" width="469" height="327">

+Identify the BNC cable connected to the “FG” input on the case of the levitator, shown above.
+Connect its other end to the "output" port of your function generator.
+Do not connect the power supply.

 Safety Warning: Whenever you are connecting elements in a circuit, make sure the power supply and function generator output are off.
 Do not turn on the power supply until you have completed the circuit.